conda/conda/docs/source/user-guide/tasks/build-packages/features.rst

 Features
 ========

-Features are a way to track differences in 2 packages that have the same name and version.
+Features are a way to track differences in two packages that have the same name and version.
 For example, a feature might indicate a specialized compiler or runtime, or a fork of a package.
 The canonical example of a feature is the mkl feature in Anaconda